mattfoster/hackerific.net/content/doing.md

 * Read: World Engines: Creator by [Stephen Baxter][SBA]
 * Read: Escape from Yokai Land by [Charles Stross][CS]
 * Read: Stars and Bones by [Gareth L. Powell][GP]
+* Listened: Excession by [Iain M. Banks][IB]
+* Listened: Inversions by [Iain M. Banks][IB]
+* Listened: The World Atlas of Coffee by James Hoffmann
+* Listened: Dead Beat by Jim Butcher

+## February 2022

+* Listened: The Hydrogen Sonata by [Iain M. Banks][IB]

 ## January 2022

 * Read: Invisible Sun by [Charles Stross][CS]
 * Read: Leviathan Falls by [James S. A. Corey][JSAC]
+* Listened: A Short History of Nearly Everything by Bill Bryson
+* Listened: The Player of Games by [Iain M. Banks][IB]

+## December 2021

+* Listened: Consider Phlebas by [Iain M. Banks][IB]
+* Listened: Blood Rites by Jim Butcher

+## November 2021

+* Listened: The State of the Art by [Iain M. Banks][IB]
+* Listened: Permanent Record by Edward Snowden

 ## October 2021

 * Read: A Psalm for the Wild-Built by [Becky Chambers][BC]
 * Read: Inhibitor Phase by [Alastair Reynolds][AR]
+* Listened: Mars Rover Curiosity by Rob Manning, William L. Simon

 ## September 2021

 * Read: The Nameless Ones by [John Connolly][JC]
 * Read: World Engines: Destroyer by [Stephen Baxter][SBA]
+* Listened: Spacefarers by Christopher Wanjek

 ## August 2021

 * Read: A Book of Bones by [John Connolly][JC]
 * Read: The Doors of Eden by [Adrian Tchaikovsky][AT]
 * Read: The Dirty South by [John Connolly][JC]
+* Listened: Carrying the Fire by Michael Collins

 ## July 2021